 (These pictures are from a clip-art collection.
 In a real situation, people will draw “stick people”.
 The images, feelings and ideas are important, not the art.)

 The present state

-Then ask the client to come up with strategic direction that gets you from “now” to the preferred “future”.
-As above, “Standing Back”.
+Then ask the client to come up with a strategic direction that gets you from “now” to the preferred “future”.
+As above, “Seeking Help”.
 Then ask what that would mean and what the client would do in practice.

 I usually use A4 paper in a one to one setting and flip chart paper in a group.
-In the latter case I encourage shared working at all stages.
+I encourage shared working at all stages.